wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/monitor-device-profiles/includes/3-manage-device-sync-intune.md

 Intune policies fall into the following categories.
 The category that you use affects how you create and deploy the policy.

- -  **Configuration policies.** Commonly used to manage security settings and features on your devices, including access to company resources.
+ -  **Configuration policies**.
+Commonly used to manage security settings and features on your devices, including access to company resources.
 Get started at Intune device profiles.
- -  **Device compliance policies.** Define the rules and settings that a device must comply with to be considered compliant by conditional access policies.
+ -  **Device compliance policies**.
+Define the rules and settings that a device must comply with to be considered compliant by conditional access policies.
 You can also use compliance policies to monitor and remediate the compliance of devices independent of conditional access.
- -  **Conditional access policies.** Help secure email and other services, depending on conditions that you enter.
+ -  **Conditional access policies**.
+Help secure email and other services, depending on conditions that you enter.
- -  **Corporate device enrollment policies.** Intune supports the enrollment of corporate-owned iOS devices using the Apple Device Enrollment Program (DEP) or the Apple Configurator tool running on a Mac computer.
+ -  **Corporate device enrollment policies**.
+Intune supports the enrollment of corporate-owned iOS devices using the Apple Device Enrollment Program (DEP) or the Apple Configurator tool running on a Mac computer.

 When a policy or an app is deployed, Intune immediately begins notifying the device to check in with the Intune service.
 This step typically takes less than five minutes.